AURLANDSDALEN VALLEY

 About season and other important information

-GUIDE: Due to the steep terrain and the danger of avalanches, we recommend you to join a Guided Tour when walking Aurlandsdalen.
+GUIDE – Due to the steep terrain and the danger of avalanches, we recommend you to join a Guided Tour when hiking Aurlandsdalen.
+The guides also know when it is not safe to hike along Aurlandsdalen.

-SEASON: July to mid September, depending on temperature and snow.
+SEASON – July to mid September, these are approximate dates that depends on the weather, temperature and the amount of snow in the mountains.
 This is a landslide-prone area, always make your own evaluation about this danger before and during this hike.

 NOTE – This hike is not suitable for children!
 This is a long and demanding hike, you should be an experienced hiker to do this hike.
 There are several steep, narrow and exposed sections on this hike.